k4iz0/MyNews/README.md

 # MoodTracker

-An Android app check the NewYork Times news
+An Android app to check the NewYork Times news

 ## Getting Started